LumoRez07/QuickClip/README.md

 - 📋 Save any text or image you copy anywhere on your system with a customizable hotkey
 - ⚡ Fully configurable hotkeys to access features instantly — no need to open the GUI
-- 🤖 Built-in AI assistant (Gemini integration)
+- 🤖 Built-in AI assistant (Gemini integration) with the ability to copy results directly to your clipboard
 - 💾 Save and organize snippets, text, and images
 - 🧩 Lightweight — uses almost **0% system resources**

 ---